 Cultivate a Healthy Gut with Seed Probiotic

-Behind Seed is an ecosystem of scientists, doctors, innovators, entrepreneurs, storytellers, technologists, environmentalists, moms, dads, thinkers, activists, artists, translators, dot connectors, writers, professors, and poets from around the world.
+Behind Seed is an ecosystem of scientists, doctors and innovators.
+Furthermore, there are entrepreneurs, storytellers, technologists and environmentalists who contribute.
+Too, there are moms, dads, thinkers, activists, artists, translators pitching in.
+Lastly, there are dot connectors, writers, professors, and poets from around the world that play a role.

-Together, they are truly pioneering the deeper look, application, and communication of microbiome science to improve both human and planetary health.
+Together, they are truly pioneering the deeper look.
+They consider application and communication of microbiome science.
+Their goal is to improve both human and planetary health.

 Seed Probiotic: An Encapsulated Prebiotic + Probiotic in One

-The microbiome: the vast ecosystem that we are, housing billions of microbes that impact our overall wellness.
+The microbiome: the vast ecosystem that we are.
+It houses billions of microbes that impact our overall wellness.
 The majority of those billions of microbes reside in the gut.
 Thus, the focus in recent years on gut health is valid and important.

-Shortly after that, I had the opportunity to try Seed and join their passionate family of affiliates who use the product and spread information regarding their extensive research which has guided the development of their formulations.
-I am deeply grateful to be a part of the Seed family.
-It’s given me the chance to learn more about the microbiome, as they have truly equipped me with education to backup/affirm my confidence in using and recommending the product.
+Shortly after that, I had the opportunity to try Seed.
+After using the product join their passionate family of affiliates.
+We use the product and spread information about their extensive research.
+This research has guided the development of their formulations.
+I am grateful to be a part of the Seed family.
+It’s given me the chance to learn more about the microbiome.
+Seed has equipped me with education to backup/affirm my confidence in the product.
 If you’re interested in learning more, too, you can check out their website.

-Seed also has an entire aspect of their site dedicated to addressing some frequently asked questions regarding probiotics.
+Seed also has an entire aspect of their site dedicated to frequently asked questions about probiotics.
 I encourage you to check it out.
-They go into how probiotics are defined, kombucha as a probiotic source, if more is better and information about different bacteria strains.
+They go into how probiotics are defined.
+They touch on kombucha as a probiotic source.
+Also, Seed states if more is better and information about different bacteria strains.

-This educational pile that Seed has put together has helped me learn how probiotics can be helpful for me, dispelling some common misinformation around this topic, how to best use them, etc. I have admired from the beginning of knowing about Seed that they are deeply rooted and focused on education.
+This educational pile that Seed has put together has helped me learn how probiotics can be helpful for me.
+It dispels some common misinformation around this topic, Seed’s resource also shares how to best use them, etc. I admire that Seed that they are deeply rooted and focused on education.

 - Seed’s shipping boxes are constructed from ecological paper made from algae